 If the LSRD were breached, and the energy provided by the dams is replaced by other alternative sources, power costs could increase depending on if BPA, regional utilities, or the federal government will be funding the replacement portfolio for the LSRD.
-Figure 15 shows the projected rate increases for the Zero-Carbon Portfolio in the 2020 CRSO EIS under two financing scenarios.
+Figure 20 shows the projected rate increases for the Zero-Carbon Portfolio in the 2020 CRSO EIS under two financing scenarios.
 The left map illustrates projected rate increases if BPA and its customers fund and build out the replacement resources, while the right map illustrates projected rate increases if replacement resources are funded and built out by regional utilities.

 Under both scenarios the 2020 CRSO EIS anticipates that rates will increase across the entire Pacific Northwest region, with higher anticipated rate increases for areas that rely more on BPA for both generation and transmission.
 Power experts interviewed for this report noted that the magnitude of rate increases is correlated with the cost of the ultimate replacement portfolio, minus the decrease in costs for operating and maintaining the LSRD, with increased cost of replacement leading to increased power rates.
-According to Tacoma PUD, if the replacement costs are funded by ratepayers, projected rate increases range from 10% if the replacement portfolio costs approximately \$10 billionG, to over 25% if the replacement portfolio costs approximately \$20 billion (Tacoma PUD, pers. comm., April 20, 2022).
-However, the CRSO EIS estimated that the regional average residential rate would increase by 1.7% to 2.8%, the regional commercial average rate could increase by 1.8% to 3.0% and the regional industrial average rate could increase by 2.3% to 3.9%.
+According to Tacoma Power, if the replacement costs are funded by ratepayers, projected rate increases range from 10% if the replacement portfolio costs approximately \$10 billion^G, to over 25% if the replacement portfolio costs approximately \$20 billion (Tacoma Power, pers. comm., April 20, 2022).
+About 50% of electric customer load in Washington State is served by BPA.
+The CRSO EIS found the expected impact for BPA customers would increase electric rates by 9.3% to 21.6%.
+This figure represents the cost impact if fossil fuel resources were utilized as replacement resources; the cost would most likely be higher if carbon-free resources are chosen for replacement.
 Note that these replacement portfolios assume a one-to-one replacement of LSRD services as opposed to a portfolio that optimizes the broader energy system to meet needs.
 In order to avoid these rate increases most, if not all, of the funding for these replacement resources will need to come from the federal government supported by the nation's taxpayers, in contrast to utility ratepayers.

-Figure 15: Projected rate increases for the zero-carbon portfolio under two scenarios across the BPA service area.70
+Figure 20: Projected rate increases for the zero-carbon portfolio under two scenarios across the BPA service area.
+108